LlorencCB/phis-docs-community/docs/experimental-organization.md

 ### Dataset properties

-The heart of experiments is to produce datasets associated with the agronomical variables it studies.
+The heart of experiments is to produce datasets associated with the scientific variables it studies.
 In PHIS, each dataset is associated to an experiment.
 High-throughput plant phenotyping platforms commonly set up experiments in which plant growth is monitored.
 Plant growth dynamcis are analyzed through the evolution of various variable (e.g. LAI, NDVI, etc.) through time.